$500,000 Award to Fight Clandestine Nuclear Activity

 Radioxenon was the only radioactive element reported to have been measured in the atmosphere after nuclear weapons tests two years ago in North Korea.

 "The test was conducted underground and xenon appears to be the only material that escaped in measurable quantities," Biegalski said.
 "This supports the notion that radioxenon monitoring is important to monitor for nuclear-weapons testing in other countries, which is vital to global nuclear non-proliferation efforts."

 Biegalski and Deinert will also study the emissions of radioxenon from commercial nuclear reactors and medical radionuclide production facilities in order to differentiate those source types from a nuclear detonation.
 Work under this grant will begin in early 2009 and continue for three years.

-For more information, contact: Daniel Vargas; Mark Deinert, Department of Mechanical Engineering, Cockrell School of Engineering, 512-471-7916; Steven Biegalski, Nuclear Engineering Teaching Laboratory, Cockrell School of Engineering, 512-232-5380.
+For more information, contact: Daniel Vargas; Mark Deinert, Department of Mechanical Engineering, Cockrell School of Engineering College of Engineering, 512-471-7916; Steven Biegalski, Nuclear Engineering Teaching Laboratory, Cockrell School of Engineering College of Engineering, 512-232-5380.